redpelicans/farso/README.md

 [{"id":1,"name":"Mohr"},{"id":2,"name":"Muller"}]
 ```

-Here it is, you made your first trip mock.
+Here it is, you made your first farso mock.

 # API